robinboncoeur/Art/docs/writing/Writing.md

 Charlotte nodded slowly.
 The edge had softened, but it was still there.

-When we entered the café, the smell of ground roast beans and warming baguettes settled in my nose as welcome as a warm fire in winter.
-Charlotte followed me in like a trad-wife, eyes flicking nervously about.
-The cadence of our footfalls on the wooden floor was matched by Supertramp's "Not much of a girlfriend, she's the only one I got."
+When we entered the café, the smell of freshly ground coffee and warming baguettes welcomed me like a warm fire in winter.
+Charlotte followed me in half a step behind, eyes flicking nervously about, as if she'd made herself my junior.
+I hated it and yet, understood it.

+Our footfalls on the wooden floor were in step to the words "not much of a girlfriend, she's the only one I got" playing on the boombox.

 I smiled at the barista.

-"Could we get a piccolo latté and an almond flat white, please?
-You want a large, Charlotte?"
+"Could we get a piccolo latte and an almond flat white, please?"
+I turned to Charlotte.
+"You want a large?"

-Her face suddenly snapped to mine.
+Her face snapped to mine.

 "Sorry?"